Astral1119/sheets-wiki-data/blog/Traditional vs. Array-Based Approaches for Multi-Dimensional Data in Spreadsheets.md

-Spreadsheet users typically handle data the way that makes the most sense to them, however this typically leads to users not remembering how or what the formula works after a long period of time if something changes.
+Spreadsheet users typically handle data the way that makes the most sense to them, however, this typically leads to users not remembering how or what the formula works after a long period of time if something changes.
 Billions use spreadsheets, but poorly maintained formulas cost businesses hours in debugging or adjusting.